Our practice covers the following areas:

 - Various companies challenging fines imposed by various municipalities for violation of the legislation on outdoor advertising

 - A major food supplement supplier against the National Organisation for Medicines, challenging the characterisation of a product as a food supplement

 - Various medical equipment suppliers in the context of tenders launched by Greek hospitals

 - A major electronic equipment supplier challenging a series of fines imposed for violation of transfer pricing legislation

-- A major corporation doing business in the gaming sector against claims of the Hellenic Republic arising from the participation of the corporation in a concession agreement tender.
+- A major corporation doing business in the gaming sector against claims of the Hellenic Republic arising from the corporation participating in a concession agreement tender.